geriari/practice/README.md

 # practice
-Some short practice exercises (mainly from hacker rank.com)
+Some short practice exercises (mainly from hackerrank.com)